Initial Situation and Goal

 Bandwidth Start Values

 Here, you can enter your bandwidth start values for each predictor and response.
 Separate the entered values by comma (“,”) and use a decimal point (“.”) as decimal separator.
-Put the values in the same order as of the Variable Selection (check via the menu “R Script” -> “Variables”).
+Put the values in the same order as of the Variable Selection (check via the menu 'R Script' \(\rightarrow\) 'Variables').
 For example, if you have 3 predictors \(x_i, i = 1,2,3\) and 2 responses \(y_j, j = 1,2\), enter your bandwidth start values \(d_ij\) as the following: \(d_{11}, d_{21}, d_{31}, d_{12}, d_{22}, d_{32}\).
 If you enter only as much values as predictors, these values will be “recycled” if you have more than one response variable.
-If you do not enter any values, the default values will be used which is \((max(x_i) - min(x_i)) / 20\) for each predictor \(x_i, i = 1,\ldots,p\).
 The choice of these values have an impact on the resulting model and the calculation time.
+If you do not enter any values, the values will be estimated from the generated priors for each predictor \(x_i, i = 1,\ldots,p\).

 Use of Nugget

 If you wish to have a tuned nugget parameter (noise) for kernels, check the corresponding box.
-Default is FALSE here.
+Default value is FALSE.

 Nugget Start Values

 Here, you can enter your nugget start values for each response.
 Separate the entered values by comma (“,”) and use a decimal point (“.”) as decimal separator.
-Put the values in the same order as of the Variable Selection (check via the menu “R Script” -> “Variables”).
+Put the values in the same order as of the Variable Selection (check via the menu 'R Script' \(\rightarrow\) 'Variables').
 For example, if you have 2 responses \(y_j, j = 1,2\), enter your nugget start values \(g_j\) as the following: \(g_1, g_2\).
 If you enter only one value, it will be “recycled” if you have more than one response variable.
 If you do not enter any values, the default value of 0.000001 (1e-6) will be used.
 The choice of these values have an impact on the resulting model and the calculation time.
-Note: if you get the error message that the value “g” must be below a certain value, reduce the value of your chosen nugget start value.
+Note: if you get the error message that the value “g” must be below a certain value, decrease the value of your chosen nugget start value.

 Prediction Levels